 If you’re attending one or more winter weddings, the right outerwear is a must-have.
 You can stay warm and protected from rain, snow, and cold temperatures and still look polished.
 The following types of winter coats are a good choice for any wedding, whether it’s formal or casual.
 You don’t have to reserve these outerwear styles for special events–they’re also great for wearing every day.
+Here are our favorite winter wedding dress coats.

 Some winter days are cold and rainy, without snow or ice.
 A long raincoat is a good outerwear choice for rainy winter days because it protects against precipitation without adding too much bulk to your outfit.
 Look for a sleek women’s raincoat with a belt closure for the most figure-flattering effect.
 A neutral color like black or beige is always wedding-appropriate.
 If you want something colorful, consider an on-trend pastel or a vibrant shade like red.